NYU will establish a Tree Maintenance Plan for the Willow Oak grove adjacent to Bleecker Street on the southern superblock.

 NYU will develop and implement one or more plans incorporating best management practices to reduce the rate of peak discharge to the combined sewer system on the superblocks.

-The Mercer Building, LaGuardia Building, and the northern portion of the Zipper building will be connected to NYU's cogeneration power plant.
+The Mercer Building, LaGuardia Building, and the northern portion of 181 Mercer will be connected to NYU's cogeneration power plant.

 NYU will use reasonable and good faith effort to obtain LEED Silver Certification for all new buildings.

-NYU will switch the fuel in the central heating plant to natural gas or No. 2 fuel oil, or to an alternative fuel that will result in the same or lower emissions, before the occupation of the Zipper or Bleecker building.
+NYU will switch the fuel in the central heating plant to natural gas or No. 2 fuel oil, or to an alternative fuel that will result in the same or lower emissions, before the occupation of the 181 mercer or Bleecker buildings.